 The highboy was developed in England in the late 17th century where a variation was known as the tallboy.
-This piece of furniture became highly popular in the American colonies, especially the northeast and... mid-Atlantic, by 1730.
+This piece of furniture became highly popular in the American colonies, especially the northeast and mid-Atlantic, by 1730.
 Early varieties were typical of William and Mary style with flat tops, long ring-turned or trumpet legs and stretchers that rested on ball or bun feet.
-As the 18th century wore on, they became typical of Queen Anne and Chippendale styles, resting on shorter cabriole legs with pad, paw, or claw-and-ball feet and tops that became more ornate with scroll top pediments and finials.
+Like the lowboy, they became typical of Queen Anne and Chippendale styles in the 18th century, with shorter cabriole legs featuring pad, paw, or claw-and-ball feet and tops that became more ornate with scroll top pediments and finials.

 Highboys were often paired with a matching lowboy (see example above), a shorter piece that resembles the highboy's lower half.

 A credenza is a long, substantial, rectangular piece of furniture, consisting of a flat table surface above and cupboard below, sitting on very short legs, or sometimes none.